-If you write yourself a to-do-list or you plan your day ahead you will be more likely to actually do your tasks.
-So prepare yourself a little plan in the evening and I promise you in the next morning you will be way more productive, when you start you day with a clear plan as you would be without it.
-I mean, who is ready to face their tasks, when you don´t even know where to start with, right?
+If you write yourself a to-do list or you plan your day ahead you will be more likely to actually do your tasks.
+So prepare yourself a little plan in the evening and I promise you in the next morning you will be way more productive when you start your day with a clear plan than you would be without it.
+I mean, who is ready to face their tasks, when you don´t even know where to start, right?

 #3 TINY TASKS

 Breaking big to-dos down into little tasks helps a lot to make the starting moment easier.
-For example writing a hole uni essay doesn´t sound much fun, but if you know that you just research books that you could read about the topic it´s not too hard.
+For example, writing a whole uni essay doesn´t sound much fun, but if you know that you just research books that you could read about the topic it´s not too hard.
 It will take you just a few minutes and afterwards you might feel motivated enough to even structure the chapters of your essay.
-If your break down your tasks in little pieces you´ll be surprised how motivating it is to get them done.
-And checking of 10 to-do´s per day feels way better than working for a week on just one big essay-task.
+If your break down your tasks into little pieces you´ll be surprised how motivating it is to get them done.
+And checking 10 to-do´s per day feels way better than working for a week on just one big essay task.
 That way you see your progress and might even feel motivated to finish earlier.

 #4 TIME BATCHING

-If you have your to-do-list ready and split it in tiny tasks, than have a look, which ones belong in the some category.
+If you have your to-do list ready and split it into tiny tasks, then have a look, at which ones belong in the same category.
 Look for similar tasks for example all the phone calls you have to do in the upcoming week or all the appointments you have to make and write them down in one category.
 Schedule one time batch in your calendar, where you do all these calls.
 That way you don´t have to motivate yourself over and over again to make a call.
 And believe this trick helped me so much, cause there isn`t anything more annoying to me than making calls.
 But when I`m already over with the first one, I don`t mind doing a couple more.

 #5 SET A TIMER

-The next tips goes together with the tiny tasks and the time batching.
+The next tips go together with the tiny tasks and the time batching.
 If you have your to-do-list ready than set yourself a timer.
-This motivating technique is called the pomodoro method and it advises you to break down your tasks in 25-minute blocks.
-Between each block you will get a 5 to 10 minute break and after a few productive blocks you get a 15 to 30 minutes break.
+This motivating technique is called the pomodoro method and it advises you to break down your tasks into 25-minute blocks.
+Between each block, you will get a 5 to 10-minute break and after a few productive blocks, you get a 15 to 30 minutes break.